bettercallsully/Sullys-Portfolio-2.0/README.md

 - Acknowledgments
 - Hat tip to anyone whose code was used
 - Inspiration
-- 📝 License
-- This project is MIT licensed.
+- This project is MIT licensed. 📝 License